-Most forms of yoga are mild.
-They don’t elevate the heart rate significantly, though they do tone muscles and help improve fitness.
+Yoga certainly has its benefits, but crazy cardio burn isn't one of them.
+Most forms of yoga are mild, so they don’t elevate the heart rate significantly — though they do tone muscles and help improve fitness.
 Any type of physical activity has the potential to aid fat burning, but cardio does burn more calories than yoga over the same period of time, and it’s more likely to help with weight loss.

 Video of the Day

 Both yoga and cardio have the potential to reap significant physical and psychological benefits.
 Regular physical activity of any type has the potential to help people sleep better, elevate their moods, increase energy levels and reduce risks for conditions including cancer, osteoporosis, diabetes and high cholesterol.
 At the same time, yoga specifically can help manage depression, anxiety and insomnia, as well as reduce stress.